-– European socket adapter or universal adapter is something you would not want to forget as in smaller ports it might be quite hard to get a suitable adapters.
+– Do not forget about universal adapter for electricity sockets,.
+It is something you would not want to forget as in smaller ports it might be quite hard to get a suitable adapters.

 – what else?
 Why not to take some toys.
 Inflatable toys, water guns, body paint, some games and a country flag, or even some small candles for a romantic evening on the beach

 What to buy before entering a boat

 Comparing to other European countries, I consider Spain as middle expensive.
 Of course, the more out from touristic places you go the cheaper it gets and since Spain is beautiful and have so much to offer, it might be a great idea to plan and spend some time sneak through tiny streets, beautiful small markets or even supermarkets and try products you have never tried.
 Since you are in Spain.
 You have to try Tapas.
 Ask locals where do they go and what do they like the most!
 Sangria is a great choice too.

 Watch out !

 Better learn some Spanish before coming to Spain!
 As in some places it might be hard to persuade people to use English or they simply wont understand you at all.

 Sangria is great, but is also a silent killer!
 It might knock you down after few glasses, better to be aware before you order another one 😉

 Siesta!
 Is very common in Spain.
 A long Lunch break over the time when the sun is in the highers place.
 Some places can be closed over that time.

 Driving as crazy, speed limits and parking everywhere.
 Driving in Spain is great, but might be just a bit frustrating.
 There are lots of speed cameras on motorways and in the bigger cities, so be aware and take the foot of from that pedal.